-- comprehensive budgeting and monitoring systems with an annual budget and financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Finance and Estates Committee of reports which indicate financial performance against the forecasts, and of major purchase plans, capital works and expenditure programmes

-- monthly Finance Monitoring meetings, attended by the Chair of Finance and Estates - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks through the Risk Register, which is reviewed at least 3 times by the Audit Committee and the Full Board
+- comprehensive budgeting and monitoring systems with an annual budget and financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Finance and Estates Committee of reports which indicate financial performance against the forecasts, and of major purchase plans, capital works and expenditure programmes - monthly Finance Monitoring meetings, attended by the Chair of Finance and Estates - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks through the Risk Register, which is reviewed at least 3 times a year by the Audit Committee and the Full Board

-In 2020 the Accounting Officer appointed Wylie Bisset as the Internal Auditor for a 3 year contract, commencing 1st September 2020.
+In 2020 the Accounting Officer appointed Wylie Bisset as the Internal Auditor for a 5 year contract, commencing 1st September 2020.
 During this past financial year the appointed Internal Auditors reviewed four different areas of internal controls and produced an annual report on their findings.
 These reports were all shared and reviewed with the Audit Committee.
-The 4 areas reviewed were
+The 4 areas reviewed were:

-- Human resources

-- Budgetary and financial reporting

-- Fraud, theft and bribery
+- Free school meals and bursary funding

+- Catering

+- GDPR

 - Follow up review on prior year audit recommendations